colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-40-43-813552-c-concurrency-in-action-by-anthony-williams.md

 share: true
 ---

 Concurrency, or the ability for a program to execute multiple tasks simultaneously, is an essential aspect of modern software development.
-When it comes to C++, one of the most comprehensive and authoritative books on this topic is "C++ Concurrency in Action" by Anthony Williams.
+When it comes to C++, one of the most comprehensive and authoritative books on this topic is "C++ Concurrency in Action by Anthony Williams.
 This book serves as an invaluable resource for both beginners and experienced developers looking to master the art of writing concurrent programs in C++.

 ## Why "C++ Concurrency in Action" is an Essential Read for C++ Programmers